Banshee1221/banshee1221.github.io/_posts/2018-06-06-cwl_pipeline_astro.md

 This was the first challenge.
 None of the existing notebooks could be directly used as a tool for CWL and they were also doing too many things to be considered a coherent "tool" that focussed on doing one thing.

 Each of the pipeline steps needed to be reworked.
 With maybe more than a month before the actual workshop, I had to focus on getting things working rather than making them pretty.
 I ended up splitting the preparation step out into its own tool, which would output a `JSON` file that would be used by the actual pipeline step.
-This was converted from this Python-code-as-a-string-to-be-written-out-to-a-script form into a separate Python script that used a functions and parameters to apply parameter changes.
+This was converted from this Python-code-as-a-string-to-be-written-out-to-a-script form into a separate Python script that used functions and parameters to apply parameter changes.

 ## Wrapping in CWL

-I converted each step of the pipeline into two tools: the pre-processing tool and the algorithm execution tool.
+I converted each step of the pipeline into two tools: the preprocessing tool and the algorithm execution tool.
 Except for the very first step, calibration preparation, each tool would take the output of some previous one.
 The preparation tool does some preprocessing of the data and creates a data structure that would be read in by the actual work step which follows it.

 With this pipeline using code from Prof. Taylor that he didn't want exposed to the internet at the stage of the workshop, I was unable to create portable Docker/Singularity images to use as the tools.
-CWL works very well with Docker/Singularity and it's definitely my prefered way of running workflows.
+CWL works very well with Docker/Singularity and it's definitely my preferred way of running workflows.

 The two parts detailed below are strung together into what CWL refers to as a workflow, which is a separate file that defines which tools run at which steps of the pipeline as well as which tools depend on which outputs from others.